lndamaral/testcafe-trello-poc/README.md

 ```
 Test: "Create an item on a board and check if that item is not on the other board"

 Basically, we are able to create as many boards as we want.
-If you create an item for a specific board, I should be able to see that item on that board only.
-However, I can see it in all the other boards too.
+If you create an item for a specific board, you should be able to see that item on that board only.
+However, you can see it in all the other boards too.
 That's the bug
 ```

 ## Further help